Yxwww/yuxi-site/posts/darkmode_like_you_mean_it.md

 ---
 title: Darkmode like you mean it
-description: improving darkmode using nextjs and tailwindcss
+description: improving darkmode with nextjs and tailwindcss.
 published: 2023-07-06
 tags: darkmode, nextjs, tailwindcss
 incomplete: true